Brittany Sukiennik

 Securities

-Brittany L. Sukiennik is a partner in Cravath’s Litigation Department.
-She focuses her practice on complex litigation, including mass torts and other commercial disputes.
+Brittany L. Sukiennik focuses her practice on complex litigation, including mass torts and other commercial disputes.
+She routinely navigates some of the most expansive and high stakes cases, with particularly significant trial experience in courts across the nation.

-Ms. Sukiennik represents PG&E in connection with mass tort litigation related to the California wildfires between 2019 and 2021.
+• Representing PG&E in connection with mass tort litigation related to the California wildfires between 2019 and 2021.
 She previously represented the company in numerous lawsuits arising out of the unprecedented 2017 and 2018 California wildfires—one of the largest and most complex sets of mass tort litigation in recent years.
-She also represented PG&E in its chapter 11 reorganization proceedings—the largest utility bankruptcy in U.S. history—which the company successfully emerged from in 2020.